Exploring Chicago: Free Things to Do in Chicago

 The Field Museum

-The Field Museum is a must-visit for nature lovers and Jurassic Park fans.
-It features Sue, the world’s largest and most complete T. Rex skeleton.
+The Field Museum, a must-visit for nature lovers and Jurassic Park fans, features Sue, the world’s largest and most complete T. Rex skeleton.
 With free days in January and February, the Field Museum is a great place to warm up during a cold winter afternoon.

 The Shedd Aquarium

-The Shedd Aquarium boasts a colorful array of sea creatures and interactive shows.
+The Shedd Aquarium displays a colorful array of sea and fresh water creatures as well as interactive shows.
 Shallow pools give visitors hands-on experience with stingrays, starfish, and other aquatic animals.
 Free for Illinois residents on specific days in January, February, and June, you won’t want to miss this opportunity.

 Explore Chicago Parks

-Chicago is full of green spaces and parks to frolic through.
-These spaces were designed for locals and tourists to escape bustling downtown city life without much travel.
-These parks are world-renowned, well-maintained, and filled with sculpture art— the best part?
-They’re absolutely free!
+Chicago operates a robust park system that dots the city with green spaces, playgrounds, sports facilities, beaches, and picnic spots.
+These spaces allow locals and tourists to escape bustling downtown city life without much travel.
+The parks are world-renowned, well-maintained, and filled with sculptures.
+And, you can visit them anytime for free.

 Grant Park

 If you feel like stretching your legs, get some afternoon cardio by exploring Grant Park.
-Spanning 319 acres along the lakefront, this designated recreational area is comprised of smaller parks, one of which is the famous Millenium Park.
-While it is free to wander the grounds and see the sights in the off-season, Grant Park also hosts many popular events that charge admission (including Taste of Chicago and Lollapalooza!)
+Spanning 319 acres along the lakefront, this designated recreational area is comprised of smaller parks, including the famous Millennium Park.
+While it remains free to wander the grounds and see the sights on most days, Grant Park also hosts many popular events that either charge admission or sell desirable goods, such as Taste of Chicago and Lollapalooza.

 Millennium Park